Stair Calculator

 Stringer Length

-IRC code: Max riser 7¾" · Min riser 4" · Min tread 10" · Min width 36" · Max variation between steps ⅜" · Min headroom 6'8"
+IRC 2026: Max riser 7¾" · Min riser 4" · Min tread 10" · Min width 36" · Max variation between risers ⅜" · Min headroom 6'8" · Measure finished floor to finished floor

 Understanding the Calculator Inputs